mariadb-operator/mariadb-operator/docs/MAXSCALE.md

         - ReadWriteOnce
 ```

 Both this global configuration and the resources created by the operator using the [MaxScale API](#maxscale-api) are stored under a volume provisioned by the `spec.config.volumeClaimTemplate`.
+Refer to the [troubleshooting](#troubleshooting) if you are getting errors writing on this volume.

 Refer to the [MaxScale reference](https://mariadb.com/kb/en/mariadb-maxscale-2308-mariadb-maxscale-configuration-guide/) to provide global configuration.